FISHARMNIC/HAMprime/README.md

   * ###### Tested by printing the result of 1000 floating point operations
   * <img width="600" alt="Screen Shot 2024-03-17 at 1 42 33 PM" src="https://github.com/FISHARMNIC/HAMprime/assets/73864341/b7864d62-e86b-43ae-b65c-cff7a70014ab">
 ---
-# Note:
-I am currently developing a new compiler for this language which has a lot more optimizations and works better than this compiler.
-However, the new compiler is still lacking many features as I just started its development.
-It can be viewed [here](https://github.com/FISHARMNIC/HAMprimeC2)

 # How to run
 * In `main.js` under the function `start`, there is a variable called `INPUTFILE`.
 Set that to the directory of the file that you want compiled